This page provides information on the V-Ray MultiSub Texture.

 Default Color – Specifies a default color or texture for objects without Object IDs.

 Get ID from – Specifies the meaning of the ID parameters.

-Face material ID – When more than one material is applied to the different faces of the same object, SketchUp will internally create face IDs.
+Face material ID – When more than one material is applied to the different faces of the same object, Rhino internally creates face IDs.
 If all those materials share the same VRayMultiSubTex, V-Ray will consider the face IDs when feeding the data (color or texture) to the materials.

 Object ID – The VRayMultiSubTex will consider the Object IDs of the object when feeding the data (color or texture) to the material.

 Random by node handle – Each node is assigned a unique number (or, "handle") when it is created.
 This option generates the color index based on that node ID.
 It is useful because the node handle survives through scene editing.
 For example, if an object is added, removed, or renamed, the colors will remain the same.